TartuNLP/translation-api/README.md

 specific release.
 The API is designed to work together with our [translation worker](https://github.com/TartuNLP/translation-worker) worker containers and RabbitMQ.

-The service is available on port `5000`.
-Logs are stored in `/app/logs/`.
-Logging configuration is loaded from `/app/config/logging.ini` and service configuration from `/app/config/config.yaml` files.
+The service is available on port `80`.
+By default, logging configuration is loaded from `config/logging.prod.ini` and service configuration from `config/config.yaml` files.
+A default version of the latter is included with comments that explain its format.

-The container uses Gunicorn to run the API.
-Gunicorn parameters can be modified with environment variables where the variable name is capitalized and the prefix `GUNICORN_` is added.
-For example, the number of workers can be modified as
-follows:

-The RabbitMQ connection parameters are set with environment variables, exchange and queue names are dependent on the `service` value in `config.yaml` and the speaker name.
+The following environment variables should be specified when running the container:

+- `MQ_USERNAME` - RabbitMQ username
+- `MQ_PASSWORD` - RabbitMQ user password
+- `MQ_HOST` - RabbitMQ host
+- `MQ_PORT` (optional) - RabbitMQ port (`5672` by default)
+- `MQ_TIMEOUT` (optional) - Message timeout in milliseconds (`300000` by default)
+- `MQ_EXCHANGE` (optional) - RabbitMQ exchange name (`translation` by default)
+- `API_MAX_INPUT_LENGTH` (optional) - maximum input text length in characters (`10000` by default)
+- `API_CONFIG_PATH` (optional) - path of the config file used (`config/config.yaml`)

+The entrypoint of the container is `["uvicorn", "app:app", "--host", "0.0.0.0", "--port", "80", "--proxy-headers"]`.

+The default `CMD` is used to define logging configuration `["--log-config", "config/logging.prod.ini"]` which can be potentially overridden to define different [Uvicorn parameters](https://www.uvicorn.org/deployment/).
+For example, `["--log-config", "config/logging.debug.ini", "--root-path", "/translation"]` enables debug logging and allows the API to be mounted under to the non-root path `/translation` when using a proxy server such as Nginx.

 The setup can be tested with the following sample `docker-compose.yml` configuration:

 ```
 version: '3'
 services:
   rabbitmq:
-    image: 'rabbitmq:3.6-alpine'
+    image: 'rabbitmq'
     environment:
       - RABBITMQ_DEFAULT_USER=${RABBITMQ_USER}
       - RABBITMQ_DEFAULT_PASS=${RABBITMQ_PASS}